craftercms/docs/source/site-administrators/engine/engine-headers-based-authentication.rst

 You can also access the ``site-config.xml`` using your favorite editor under ``CRAFTER_HOME/data/repos/sites/SITENAME/sandbox/config/engine/site-config.xml``

-Add the following, where we are enabling Engine headers authentication and requiring authentication for all urls in the site in addition to changing the default value for the token to ``my_updated_token``. :
+Add the following, where we are enabling Engine headers authentication and requiring authentication for all URLs in the site in addition to changing the default value for the token to ``my_updated_token``. :

    .. code-block:: xml